emrgnt-cmplxty/automata/README.md

 Automata is licensed under the Apache License 2.0.

-## Other Acknowledgements
+## Other

-This project is extending an initial effort between [emrgnt-cmplxty](https://github.com/emrgnt-cmplxty) and [maks-ivanov](https://github.com/maks-ivanov) that began with this repository here https://github.com/maks-ivanov/automata.
+This project is an extension of an initial effort between [emrgnt-cmplxty](https://github.com/emrgnt-cmplxty) and [maks-ivanov](https://github.com/maks-ivanov) that began with this [repository](https://github.com/maks-ivanov/automata).